ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
-- transfer AboutDlg content to HelpData.js
+- selecting chord and interval removes root highlighting; should follow border color pattern for root note
--- ??? will AboutDlg require new HelpManager props: HideMenu, HideRelated
+-- refactor noteButton css with saas to simplify logic
--- ??? or replace AboutDlg with HelpPanel
+- transfer AboutDlg content to HelpData.js ; update AboutDlg to use markdown
 - add Links in content to Related Topics: See also linkToHelpManager:About
 - refactor FretButton.jsx: rename to NoteButton for consistency with help docs
 - is this a bug: when a string or fret is filtered, selected notes are not removed, but cannot be seen; this may confuse users; however, should it stay this way until user de-selects the notes?